pelixpng/PastVuApp/README.md

 compatible with both Android and iOS platforms.
-Currently only available for Android on [Google Play](https://play.google.com/store/apps/details?id=com.pelixpng.PastVuApp), the iOS version will be released in the fall.
+Currently only available for Android on [Google Play](https://play.google.com/store/apps/details?id=com.pelixpng.PastVuApp), the iOS version will be released later.

 PastVu is an online platform for gathering, geo-tagging, attributing and discussing retro images.
 A look at the history of humanity habitat.
 The